LiorSinai/liorsinai.github.io/_posts/2020-06-26-scramble-puzzle.md

 	>
 </figure>

 The Serengeti puzzle I posted above has no solution[^1].
-So instead I'll use a mock-up of the Monkey puzzle I had as a child.
+So instead I'll use a mock-up of a puzzle I had as a child.
 This is shown above.
 The goal here is to match triangles with blocks of the same colour.
 I've labelled each piece from 0 to 8.
 Each card is encoded as an array using the following rules: